shaloo/docs.arcana/docs/troubleshooting.md

       After logging into the {{config.extra.arcana.dashboard_name}}, the developer can view all the apps that were registered earlier displayed as cards in the 'Manage Apps' screen.
 There is one card per registered application.

-      If you do not see your registered application card, check if you used a different social login provider or email ID to log into the {{config.extra.arcana.dashboard_name}}. {{config.extra.arcana.product_name}} supports [aggregate login]({{page.meta.arcana.root_rel_path}}/concepts/aggregatelogin.md) feature whereby if a developer uses different social login providers to log into the {{config.extra.arcana.dashboard_name}} in subsequent logins, both logins will be recognized as a single developer.
+      If you do not see your registered application card, check if you used a different social login provider or email ID to log into the {{config.extra.arcana.dashboard_name}}. {{config.extra.arcana.sdk_name}} supports [aggregate login]({{page.meta.arcana.root_rel_path}}/concepts/aggregatelogin.md) feature whereby if a developer uses different social login providers to log into the {{config.extra.arcana.dashboard_name}} in subsequent logins, both logins will be recognized as a single developer.
 This feature works if the **same** email ID is used by the developer across social login providers.

       **Note:** If you are migrating to the latest {{config.extra.arcana.sdk_name}} release from versions older than v1.0.0, you will not see your pre-registered apps in the {{config.extra.arcana.dashboard_name}} due to some breaking changes.
 You need to re-register your apps again.